Free backlink checkers are vital tools for bloggers. Keywords are an essential factor in helping your blog to rank on

 As you can see, my progress has been steady.
 The blue circle shows when I found that I had a sitewide footer link from my personal blog.
 It was stupid of me to overlook it.

 However, once I removed the links, my profile continued to grow.

 2. Google Search Console

 With your Google Search Console (GSC) account, you can get almost all the data you need.

 You have to dig around a bit to find your data, but you can export it to Excel or Google Sheets to analyze your links.

 The two bonuses are that you get a listing of your internal links and your top anchor text links.

-You should always check for 404 errors in your internal links.
+You should always check for 404 errors in your page links.
 The best way is to use a broken link checker.
 You can find many available online.